-This Program is part of our ongoing initiative "Healthy People, Healthy University" that aims at creating a "healthier" campus, by helping students and university staff in making healthy lifestyle choices.
+This Program is part of our ongoing initiative "Healthy People, Healthy University" that aims at creating a healthier campus by helping students and university staff in making healthy lifestyle choices.
 For our vision, our Team received an award from our university in July 2019.
 "Healthy People, Healthy University" was chosen, after an open call for ideas (under the name "ImproveMyCampus") that were envisioned to improve our campus, as one of the best proposals.

-We were planning to expand our Program to include students of other specific faculties (i.e. Departments of Psychology, Education and Physical Education and Sports Science) along with medical students.
+We were planning to expand our Program to include students of other specific faculties (Departments of Psychology, Education and Physical Education and Sports Science) along with medical students.
 Graduates of these faculties can have a decisive role in Health Education.
-Unfortunately the SARS-CoV-2 pandemic has resulted in the suspension of all in-person academic activities.
-However it has created a new chance to show the importance of Health Education.
+Unfortunately, the SARS-CoV-2 pandemic has resulted in the suspension of all in-person academic activities.
+Nevertheless, it has emphasized the importance of Health Education.7